ToolGits/ToolCL/README.md

 > [!IMPORTANT]
 > **ToolCL 0.3.0 is the current stable version.**

+---

 ## 🚀 About

-**ToolCL** is a lightweight framework written in **C**, focused on providing simple and reusable components for application development.
+**ToolCL** is a lightweight and modular framework written in **C99**.

-The project is designed to remain small, portable, modular, and easy to understand.
+It provides a collection of small, reusable components intended to make common tasks easier without introducing unnecessary complexity.

+The project prioritizes:

+- Simple APIs
+- Small and understandable components
+- Portability
+- Modular development
+- Minimal dependencies
+- Easy maintenance

+ToolCL is designed to be a **framework that stays lightweight** instead of growing into an unnecessarily complex ecosystem.

+---

 ## ✨ Features

 - ⚡ Lightweight architecture
-- 🧩 Modular structure
+- 🧩 Modular components
-- 🔧 Written in pure C
+- 🔧 Written in C99
-- 📐 C99 standard
-- 🌍 Cross-platform design
-- 📦 Minimal dependencies
-- 📚 Reusable components
 - 🏗️ Static library support
+- 🔨 CMake build system
+- 📦 Minimal external dependencies
+- 🌍 Portability-oriented design
+- 📚 Reusable APIs
+- 🧪 Practical examples and experiments

+---

 ## 💡 Philosophy